cloudevents/spec/discovery/spec.md

 - `200 OK` if specified Service was updated.
   - The HTTP Response Body MUST include the Service values resulting from the successful processing of the request.
     The response SHOULD include the current value for all attributes, even if the Discovery Endpoint added or modified some values during the time of processing of the request.
 - `400 Bad Request` if the `id` in the path and body are not the same or some other constraint failure is found.
 - `404 Not Found` if there is no Service with the specified `id`.
-- `409 Conflict` if the given `epoch` was not equal to the existing `epoch` value of the Service being updated.
+- `409 Conflict` if the given `epoch` was less than the Service's current value.

 Other responses are allowed, but not defined by this specification.